 and processes — in the darkroom and on the drafting table — and working with noted creative directors early in my professional career instilled in me an understanding of what it took to effectively translate a marketing communication concept into ink-on-paper reality.

 More recently, I helped convert all of Polaroid's packaging from a traditional mechanical paste-up workflow to a digital one, becoming an expert at Adobe Illustrator in the process.
-I designed and produced Nikon's first full-line catalog in the US, overseeing the production of the 120-page, 100,000 copy press run.
+I helped design and produce Nikon's first full-line catalog in the US, assisting with print management of the 120-page, 100,000 copy press run.

 For the past nine years, in reaction to the economic downturn of the late aughts, I've worked as a Specialist at Apple Retail while keeping my hand in graphic design, as demonstrated by the examples on this website.
 Now I'm eager to return to design and marketing full-time.